manishapatel12/basic_personal_website/README.md

-#This is sample personal website
+This is sample personal website contains
+	- About Me
+	- Portfolio